 Carol O’Casey writes from her rich and varied background as a field biologist, teacher, pastor’s wife, friend, mother, and child of God.
-She and her husband live in Oregon.
-They have three children.
+She lives in Oregon.
+She has three children.

 Born in southern California, Carol earned a B.S. in Marine Biology from California State University, Long Beach, and a M.S. in Biology from California State University, San Bernardino.
 She has spent years in the field—literally—from cataloging plants high in the mountains of Southern California to mucking through mud monitoring shorebirds in Washington.
 She has taught science to college students and also to sixth graders.